This is a collaborative post.

 If you can think of any other must-haves for a short break away, make sure you let me know in the comments!
 Are you planning a staycation this year?
 It’s been hard for everyone during lockdown so I’d love to hear from you to know more about how you’re planning to explore your corner of the UK a bit more.

-As always you can catch up with me over on Twitter, and if you’ve enjoyed this post you might like to read some of my other travel posts, starting with this one about the top five hidden gems in North-East England.
+If you’ve enjoyed this post you might like to read some of my other travel posts, starting with this one about the top five hidden gems in North-East England.